 I love interesting challenges and helping postgraduate researchers.
 I work as a freelance skills trainer and my aim is to deliver training sessions that give lasting impact for participants.

 |Areas that I focus on include:

-I can deliver courses to meet your requirements, and offer sessions to accommodate budgets of all sizes.The courses and services outlined on this site are a sample of what I can provide: contact me to discuss your requirements.|
+|I am always looking for interesting and challenging projects to work on, both training and writing-related.The courses and services outlined on this site are a sample of what I can provide: contact me to discuss your requirements.|